 Financial Peace University helps you make the right decisions with your money so you can accomplish your financial goals.
 FPU gives you the biblical and practical skills you need to be able to walk in financial peace!

-Each 2-hour class consists of financial lessons taught via video by Dave Ramsey over a 9-week period.
+Each class consists of financial lessons taught via video by Dave Ramsey, Rachel Cruz, and Chris Hogan over a 9-week period.
 Through the entertaining presentations and class discussion, the course covers these essential life-changing topics:

 Like the Apostle Paul, John Wesley, the founder of Methodism, encouraged financial stewardship and generosity in all ways, and through all means: "Earn all you can, save all you can, give all you can."